There are plenty of free options out there, and some paid features for a more serious study that are part of extra poker software.

-Poker ICM strategy is undoubtedly a useful tool for poker players, especially when it comes to SNGs.
+Poker ICM strategy is undoubtedly a useful tool for players, especially when it comes to SNGs.
 Most of the successful players in this format are using the model and have built a strategy around it.
-However, that does not mean you should rely solely on ICM.
+However, that does not mean you should rely solely on the ICM poker strategy.

-Obviously, this strategy will help you make mathematically correct decisions, but sometimes the table dynamics and style of your opponents could create opportunities to get the tremendous value that is not calculated by ICM.
-It could be compared to GTO poker strategy versus exploitative play, with the first option you are guaranteed not to lose money, but you can win more if you follow the second one in the right way.
+It could be compared to the GTO poker strategy versus exploitative play.
+With the first option, you are guaranteed not to lose money, but you can win more if you follow the second one in the right way.

 Thus, you are risking to leave some money on the table by blindly following the independent chip model strategy, but you still should know it very well and then compare your options.

 One of the biggest risks of sticking to ICM strategy is when you’re playing against opponents who don’t understand ICM.
 This is often the case in lower buy-in tournaments and SNGs.
 For this strategy to work, you rely on your opponents to make the correct plays.

 It may seem strange, but sticking to ICM against someone who doesn’t understand the model or doesn’t care about it can be a bad idea.